peterkhe1999/CheatSheet/OSCP/README.md

 - **Remote Management Users** can access it with WinRM.

 ## Enumerating Windows
-There are several key pieces of information we should always obtain:
+Key pieces of information to obtain:
 - Username and hostname
 - Group memberships of the current user
 - Existing users and groups
 - Operating system, version and architecture
 - Network information
-- Installed applications (Check 32-bit and 64-bit Program Files directories located in C:\. + Downloads directory)
+- Installed applications (Check 32-bit and 64-bit Program Files directories located in `C:\` and Downloads directory)
 - Running processes

 **Automated Enumeration tools**: